sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 .. code-block:: bash

    ssh USERNAME@spider.surfsara.nl
-   srun --partition=gpu_v100 --time=12:00:00 -c 1 --ntasks-per-node=1 --x11 --pty bash -i -l
+   srun --partition=gpu_v100 -gpus v100:1 --time=12:00:00 --x11 --pty bash -i -l
-   singularity run --nv tf-jup-gpu.sif
+   singularity shell --nv nv-tf-22.07.sif

 where USERNAME is your username and the partition is a GPU partition, like ``gpu_v100`` or ``gpu_a100`` depending on your project.
-The ``singularity run`` command will in this case open a jupyter notebook in the ``/tf/`` folder, where some tutorials are stored.
+The ``singularity shell`` command is needed to start jupyter from the command inside the container.
+The tutorials were cloned during the building of the image.
 The container is read-only, and some of the examples will require to download and store some files.
 To have writing functionality available for the examples, build the image with ``--sandbox`` and run it with ``--writable``.

 Alternatively, to have write permission, you can mount your home folder and start the notebook with:

 .. code-block:: bash

-   cd /path/to/container
+   cd /tmp/docs/site/en/tutorials/keras
-   singularity shell --nv tf-jup-gpu.sif jupyter notebook --ip=0.0.0.0
+   jupyter notebook --ip=0.0.0.0

 The python output will return an address like ``http://127.0.0.1:8888/?token=abc123``.
 Opening this address in your browser will give you access to the notebook.
 Now you can run an example on the GPU by going to ``/tf/``.